-- 3.5 Within the context of decommissioning and site cleanup, optimization of protection and safety is expected to ensure that radiation exposures arising from the activities undertaken to achieve an acceptable end state are as low as reasonably achievable.
+3.5 Within the context of decommissioning and site cleanup, optimization of protection and safety is expected to ensure that radiation exposures arising from the activities undertaken to achieve an acceptable end state are as low as reasonably achievable.
 The process involves consideration of relevant safety, environmental and other standards, while taking into account wider economic and societal factors, and the need to manage radiological risks to non-human species, both animal and plant.
-In particular, the wider decision making process should address the sustainability of the site cleanup activities alongside optimization of radiation protection and other factors such as on-site conventional health and safety, and the environmental impact of off-site disposal.
-Optimization therefore requires that the benefits and detriments of site cleanup work are balanced in an attempt to deliver the greatest net benefit.
-Further information on the need to balance different factors during optimization of protection and safety in site cleanup is provided in Annex III. - 3.6 Dose constraints6 are used for optimization of protection and safety, the intended outcome of which is that all exposures are controlled to levels that are as low as reasonably achievable, economic, societal and environmental factors being taken into account (see paras 1.22 and 1.23 of GSR Part 3 [10]).
-Site cleanup and release of a site from regulatory control is one of the sources of exposure for which a dose constraint should be applied7. - 3.7 Optimization of protection should include evaluation of the exposure and other risks to workers during site cleanup activities (including material characterization and radioactive waste management) and demonstrate that, after site release, the long term exposures of the public arising from the residual site contamination are also as low as reasonably achievable.
-This evaluation should also demonstrate
+In particular, the wider decision making process should address the sustainability8 of the site cleanup activities alongside optimization of radiation protection and safety and other factors such as on-site conventional health and safety, and the environmental impact of actions related to off-site disposal (such as dust, noise, traffic risks, CO2 footprint related to transportation of waste for off-site disposal).
+Optimization therefore requires that the benefits and detriments of site cleanup work are balanced in an attempt to deliver the greatest overall net benefit.
+This means that the level of protection and safety would be the best possible under the prevailing circumstances, and will thus not necessarily be the option with the lowest risk or dose (see para.
+2.16 of GSG-8 [15]).
+Further information on the need to balance different factors during optimization of protection and safety in site cleanup is provided in Annex III.